kelly-rose/BookShop/README.md

 - E-Commerce Application (One of Sample Portfolios)
 - NodeJS, MongoDB, ReactJS and Redux (Please, check package.json)

-This application has basic CRUD functions, Social Login (Google) , Transaction Service and Mailing Service.
+This application has basic CRUD functions, Social Login (Google), Transaction Service, Mailing Service, and so on.

 If you want to run this applications, it won't because it need config file.